parente/tott/README.md

 > Tools of the Trade (TotT) is a recurring meet-up for students who want more practice finding, learning, applying, and evaluating tools used in modern software development.
 The goal is to build experience and confidence in a friendly, fun, collaborative environment.
 Every week we will:

+> 1. Pick a tool or topic of interest (e.g., Git, Ruby, Backbone, Pandas, BDD, ...)
+> 2. Do a bit of background reading or video watching about our choice to prep for our meeting.
+> 3. Meet face-to-face to hack on practice problems or small projects together in a common development environment.
+> 4. Help one another and share our experience in person and online.

 ## Contents

 ```bash